erfaan/static/README.md

 Support for setting up charset
 ---------------------------------------------------------

-For better browser rendering performance
+For better browser rendering performance.
+Again, trying to keep it similar to Apache's `AddCharset`.
+Charset can be set for filename patterns (file extensions in most of the cases).

 Example: